 What is Firewalla VPN Server?

-Firewalla VPN Server places the VPN server inside your house.
-It runs inside of the little Firewalla box.
+Firewalla VPN Server places a VPN server inside your home.
 This VPN service can only be used when you are outside of the house.
 You get the same level of security protection as if you are at home, provided by Firewalla.

 Connect to Firewalla VPN = You are at Home